 These are more serious than summary offences.
 For these offences you are entitled to a trial and should hire a domestic violence lawyer.
 You are open to greater punishments.

-Can I Post Bail For Domestic Assault Charges?
+Can I Post My Own Bail For Domestic Assault Charges?

-In short, yes, you can post bail for domestic assault charges (own recognizance).
+In short, yes, you can post your own bail for domestic assault charges (own recognizance).
 However, there are conditions.
-In domestic violence cases most people are held overnight before a show cause hearing.
-At the hearing the Crown often, but not always, needs to show cause why an accused person should be denied bail and detained.
+In domestic violence cases most people are held overnight before a show cause or bail hearing.
+At the bail hearing the Crown Attorney often, but not always, needs to show cause why an accused person should be denied bail and detained.

 The Crown needs to give reason for the accused to remain detained.
 The Crown can seek grounds for the accused’s detention to: